Tekax Municipality

-Tekax Municipality (Yucatec Maya: "rejected tea or forest of Kax trees") is one of the 106 municipalities in the Mexican state of Yucatán containing (3,819.61 km2) of land and is located roughly 125 km southeast of the city of Mérida.
+Tekax Municipality (Yucatec Maya: "rejected tea or forest of Kax trees") is a municipality in the Mexican state of Yucatán containing 3,819.61 km2 of land and is located roughly 125 km southeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest and under the chieftainship of Tutul Xiu.
 After colonization, the area became part of the encomienda system with the first encomendero being Francisco de Bracamonte (1549).
 He was followed by Leonor de Garibay (1607), Andrés Dorantes Magaña and Andrés Dorantes Solís (1611), Bartolomé Días Ugarte (1672), Gabriel Díaz Ugarte and Manuel de Bolio Ojeda y Guzmán (1688) and in 1703, it passed to Pedro Calderón y Robles.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the High Sierra partition as its own municipality.
 In 1929, the name of the county seat was changed to Ciudad Obregón, and again changed in 1930 to Tekax de Álvaro Obregón.